-$$log(Y) = a + b \times log(H) + c \times log(A) + age-spline + d \times group$$ where group takes a value of 1 for Caucasians, African-Americans and North or South East Asians, as appropriate (refer to the online supplementary material), and the coefficient d differs between groups.
-A smoothing age spline was invariably required for predicting the mean and CoV for FEV1, FVC, FEV1/FVC, FEF25-75% and FEF75%; it was also required for modelling skewness, except for FEV1, FVC and FEF25-75% in males and for FVC, FEV1/FVC and FEF25-57% in females.
-For FEV0.75 and FEV0.75/FVC in the 3-7-yr age range a simple linear model (i.e. without look-up tables) sufficed.
+$$log(Y) = a + b \cdot log(H) + c \cdot log(A) + age-spline + d \cdot group$$ where group takes a value 0 or 1 for Caucasians, African Americans, North or South East Asians, as appropriate (OLS section 3.2), and the coefficient d differs between groups.
+A smoothing age spline was invariably required for predicting the mean (M) and coefficient of variation (S) for FEV1, FVC, FEV1/FVC, FEF{25-75%} and FEF75; it was also required for modelling skewness (L, λ), except for FEV1, FVC and FEF{25-75%} in males, and for FVC, FEV1/FVC and FEF{25-57%} in females.
+For FEV{0.75} and FEV{0.75}/FVC in the 3-7 year age range a simple linear model (i.e. without look-up tables) sufficed.

-Note that the d coefficients for mean and CoV in each ethnic group correspond to the corresponding adjustments (see Other section above).
+Note that the d coefficients for M and S in each ethnic group correspond to the corresponding adjustments in section 3.4.1 above.

-Simplifying look-up tables
+3.6 Simplifying look-up tables

-As delineated in the Prediction Model and Entering height and age into the equations sections on the formula for predictive models, a term spline which varies with age arises from fitting a smoothing spline.
+As delineated in sections 2.6 and 3.10 on the formula for predictive models, a term spline which varies with age arises from fitting a smoothing spline.
 This is presented as a look-up table for a series of ages which allow interpolation to exact age.
-It was possible to replace the look-up table for those aged $\geq 25$ yrs with an equation, without loss of accuracy, so that lung function devices with limited memory can significantly improve on the use of resources (refer to the online supplementary material).
-The 3-25-yr age range must still rely on look-up tables.
-Particularly in preschool children and adolescents such tables need to be quite detailed (to at least 1 decimal age in yrs), as a few months age difference can affect the predicted values by up to 8.5% [47].
-Look-up tables are available (www.lungfunction. org/files/lookuptables.xls).
+It was possible to replace the look-up table for those aged 25 years and older with an equation, without loss of accuracy, so that lung function devices with limited memory can significantly improve on the use of resources (see OLS sections 2 and 3).
+The 3-25 years age range must still rely on look-up tables.
+Particularly in preschool children and adolescents such tables need to be quite detailed (to at least 1 decimal age in years), as a few months age difference can affect the predicted values by up to 8.5% [51].
+Look-up tables are available for download as part of the online data supplement to this manuscript.

-Proportional differences between ethnic groups
+3.7 Proportional differences between ethnic groups

-The percentage differences between ethnic groups are shown in table 3 and illustrated in figure 2.
-Except for FEV1/FVC in South East Asians, predicted values were highest for Caucasians.
-The FEV1 and FVC in African-Americans and North East Asians differed from those in Caucasians by the same percentage, signifying that for the same age and height, lung dimensions differed proportionately (table 3).
+The percentage differences between ethnic groups are shown in Table 3 and illustrated in Figure 2.
+Except for FEV_1/FVC in South East Asians, predicted values were highest for Caucasians.
+The FEV_1 and FVC in African Americans and North East Asians differed from those in Caucasians by the same percentage, signifying that for the same age and height, lung dimensions differed proportionately (Table 3).

-Effect of collation on predicted values and LLN
+3.8 Effect of collation on predicted values and LLN